GeneralSergal/ORP/core/ORP_SYSTEM_MAP.md

 ---

-## System Overview
+# **System Overview**

-ORP operates as a layered epistemic governance architecture with strict type-safe L1–L4 separation.
+ORP operates as a layered epistemic governance architecture with strict type‑safe L1–L4 separation.

 The protocol combines: